 Samples: To request a free sample within the US, contact us by emailing email@example.com, or calling 866-757-8627.

 No upper limit has been established for oral enzyme supplementation.
-Animal studies indicate that extremely large doses of enzymes may be ingested without toxicity or ill effect.
-No upper limit has been established for lipase enzyme dosing.
-Recommended dosing is one (1) capsule per meal but two (2) or three (3) capsules may be taken if a meal is higher in fat.†
+Recommended dosing is one (1) capsule per meal.
+A maximum of 3 capsules may be taken if a meal is higher in fat.†

 Frequently Asked Questions